Avenida Brasil (TV series): Broadcast

-Avenida Brasil has become the most exported telenovela made by Rede Globo, surpassing Da Cor do Pecado (ibid), which was the prior sales leader for other countries.
+Avenida Brasil became the most exported telenovela made by Rede Globo, surpassing Da Cor do Pecado (ibid), which was the prior sales leader for other countries.

 The telenovela has been licensed by more than 150 countries, including all of Latin America, the United States, South Korea, Armenia and Sweden, being dubbed into 19 languages.

 Reception

 In Portugal it received 16.1 points and a 39% audience share for the last chapter, which means more than 1.5 million viewers watched the outcome of the novela.
 The plot debuted in SIC in September 2012 and was leader of the time in which it was displayed.
 It was one of the most watched programs in the country, second only to "Dancin' Days", co-produced by Globo and SIC.
-The telenovela has also good viewing figures in Greece, Croatia, Hungary and Kosovo Argentina reached an average of 12 points with peaks of 13.3 in its first chapter, ensuring impressive viewing figures for Telefe.
+The telenovela has also good viewing figures in Greece, Croatia, Hungary and Kosovo.
+Argentina reached an average of 12 points with peaks of 13.3 in its first chapter, ensuring impressive viewing figures for Telefe.